Research Campuses & Facilities

 Collaborative Computing Center

 The Collaborative Computing Center’s high-performance computing resources (supercomputers) enable scientific computing and visualization.
-Their use in INL research has expanded across diverse disciplines and driven innovation in clean energy research.
+Their use in INL research has expanded across diverse disciplines and driven innovation in energy research.

 Fuel Conditioning Facility